MuCcICode/MeSite/README.md

 Sorry for my messy code.
 It's why I was skeptical about making this open source, but you know what, the code runs fine in the end.

-  ## How do I run this?
-If you're just here to use GDBrowser locally because the site is down or blocked or restricted or god knows what, this is the only part you really need to read

-To run GDBrowser locally:
-1) Install [node.js](https://nodejs.org/en/download/) if you don't already have it
-2) Clone/download this repository
-3) Open cmd/powershell/terminal in the main folder (with index.js)
-4) Type `npm i` to flood your hard drive with code that's 99% useless
-5) Type `node index` to run the web server
-6) GDBrowser is now running locally at http://localhost:2000

 If you want to disable rate limits, ip forwarding, etc you can do so by modifying `settings.js`.
 Doing this is probably a good idea if you feel like obliterating Rob's servers for some reason. (please don't)